Kendall Jenner appears as topless wax model on magazine cover by viral banana artist

 The provocative image of Jenner, called "Trophy Wife," makes reference to an eerily lifelike wax bust of supermodel Stephanie Seymour, produced by Cattelan in 2003, and is part of an editorial photoshoot conceived by Cattelan and shot by British Ghanian fashion photographer Campbell Addy.
 The series of images all feature Jenner, and celebrate "iconic" artworks by Cattelan.

-In recent years, the magazine has built a reputation for collaborations between artists, photographers, actors, musicians and models -- often to unsettling results.
+.s built a reputation for collaborations between artists, photographers, actors, musicians and models -- often to unsettling results.
 This includes last year's futuristic photoshoot of Billie Eilish by artist Takashi Murakami, featuring the singer's head in triptych, wearing a mask of her own face.

 Other images in the series see model and cosmetics entrepreneur Jenner, one of the billionaire Kardashian family, surrounded by pigeons, a reference to the Cattelan installation at the 2011 Venice Biennale, as well as suspended from the ceiling and mounted to the wall, like one of Cattelan's famous series of taxidermy horses.